-When I became a Christian, I had a good grasp of what "salvation" meant and felt confident I was saved from my sins by Jesus' death on a cross.
-For some reason, I always figured this was enough so I essentially just chose to ignore certain other words I frequently overheard in the church setting.
+I always felt like I had a pretty good grasp of what the word "salvation" meant for my life.
+I knew it was the Biblical term that said I was saved from all my sins because Jesus died for me on a cross.
+But for some reason, that’s where I usually stopped paying attention.
+I typically just chose to ignore most of the other words I frequently heard being talked about in church.

 One of the words I decided to neglect was “sanctification,” which I’ve since found out means “the act or process of acquiring sanctity, of being made or becoming holy; God guiding us to maturity, a practical, progressive holiness.”
 As soon as I heard its definition, I knew right away why I never had any desire to learn more about it.
 I was scared that if I understood and truly embraced what sanctification meant, it might actually force me to change.
 There was even a chance that I’d be changed without even wanting to be changed and that all this change might eventually force me to leave my safe little world of "comfortable Christianity."
 I know it doesn’t make much sense and seems totally counterintuitive, but following my brain injury, God started teaching me and making me aware of many things that I’d failed to recognize before, with one of these being my discovery of and my new-found interest in this word.

 I truly believe that my new understanding of sanctification has been instrumental in my renewed and rejuvenated faith journey over the last few years.
 I realized that sanctification is a never-ending path towards holiness that we all must travel.
 Understanding and embracing that all Christians are on this same path has been changing the way I view myself, the way I view others, and the way I view God.
 When I finally learned what sanctification meant, it became easier to forgive myself when I fail.
 It’s also easier to forgive and encourage others when they mess up.